Meghan Markle confirms father will not attend her wedding to Prince Harry

 Britain’s monarchy continues to be a source of fascination around the world and few other countries can emulate the pageantry which surrounds the royals.

+Queen Elizabeth, the world’s longest reigning current monarch, is deeply respected and popular in Britain.
+Harry, 33, the younger son of the late Princess Diana, has himself always been a very popular figure member of the royal family.

+A cheeky child who stuck his tongue out at photographers, he left a lasting memory in the minds of many when aged just 12, he walked solemnly behind his mother’s coffin as her funeral cortege made its way through London after her death in a car crash in 1997.

-A global audience will be watching but how polls have suggested that most Britons are not as enthralled by the nuptials as the media.
+While a global audience will be watching the wedding, some polls have suggested that many Britons are not as enthralled by the nuptials as the media.

 A YouGov poll, commissioned by anti-monarchist pressure group Republic, found that 66 percent of Britons were not interested in the event, with 60 percent of Britons planning to have a normal weekend.